priyamharsh14/Prawler/README.md

 - Scrap for Proxy Servers based on their Anonymity Level (Transparent, Anonymous, Elite)
 - Various output formats available (List, JSON, TXT file)

-## What's new in 0.51beta update ?
+## What's new in 0.6beta update ?
 - Bug fixes
 - Reduced the code length
 - User can specify the number of proxies he/she needs in all available formats (List, JSON, TXT file)
+- User can specify a country code to find proxies from a specific country.

 ## Installation: